DeathGumi/Website/updates.md

  - [x] animation comes in goes throguh all the letters and stuff from others and land on Nam (Nam first Ton after )
  - [x] Scroll down animation come in  floating up and down signifying to scroll down
  - [x] decided to add the slidint title animation (replaced with a cleaner animation and more professional
- - [ ] Navbar transparent comes in (Still deciding what minimalistic nav to use)
+ - [x] Navbar transparent comes in (Still deciding what minimalistic nav to use)
- - [ ] Deciding whether or not to add anything else
  - [x] added a paraalax background (I want to differentiate from the rest but also show my own skill and simplicity)
     - [x] For paralax background I added a dark mode light mode (dark mode has stars)
     - [x] Fix overflow issue looks better when close anyways